Using topological data analysis to compare inter-subject variability across resting state functional MRI brain representations: Materials and Methods

 For each brain representation method, decomposition rank within a given representation, and considered feature type, we compute pairwise distances between all subjects.
 Each feature type under consideration is structured either as a vector (maps, amplitudes) or a symmetric positive semidefinite (SPSD) matrix (network matrices).
-This bifurcation of data types is echoed in our choice of measures when computing the dissimilarity between a pair of subjects.
-In both the vector case and the SPSD data case, we ran our analysis using one dissimilarity function intrinsic to the data type and another derived from the Pearson correlation.
-We use Pearson-based dissimilarities in deference to the ubiquitous use of the Pearson correlation in neuroimaging analyses.
+The primary comparisons were performed using correlation because it enabled comparisons across feature types, which was calculated for vectorized and network matrices as described below.
+For each combination of brain representation, rank parameter, and feature type shown in Table \ref{tbl:brep_params}, we compute pairwise dissimilarity according to whichever of the two correlation-based measures is relevant.
+The subject-pairwise matrix of dissimilarities then forms the dissimilaritymatrix used to compute the persistent homology.
+We consider the impact of other choices of dissimilarity function in supplemental investigation \ref{sec:metric_supp_res}.